PoornimaShri1311/limehome-automation-tests/README.md

 We expect you to send us a link to your code on Gitlab or Github.

 ### Technology:
-We recommend Cypress, but you can use any testing methodology or tool that you prefer.
+We recommend Playwright, but you can use any testing methodology or tool that you prefer.

 If you have any questions or feedback about the challenge, don't hesitate to reach out to us: tech-hiring@limehome.com Good luck with the challenge!
 We are looking forward to your solution!